 In Spain, most working people take several weeks off during the summer months to enjoy cooler weather by the coast, get a much-deserved break from the stresses of work, and spend some quality time with friends and family.
 For working parents, however, summer isn't always that simple; for the times when you're working yet the kids are still on summer break, what do you do with them?
 The 3-month school break between June and September can be hard to plan if you're a single parent or if both you and your partner work full-time.
-Discover our solutions for summer plans in Spain and activities for your children.
+Discover our 5 solutions for summer things to do in Spain with kids.

 1. School-Sponsored Summer Camp